cjbarrie/CTA-ED-AMW/01-word-freq/01-word-freq.md

 ## # … with 24,979 more rows
 ```

 That's more like it!
-The words that feature most seem to make sense now (and are actual words rather than random HTML and PHP UTF-8 encodings).
+The words that feature most seem to make sense now (and are actual words rather than random HTML and UTF-8 encodings).

 Let's now collect these words into a data.frame object, which we'll call edbf_term_counts: